Vanguard-class multirole warship: Armament

 Depictions of the ship show a single mount for a small calibre gun on the foredeck.

 Crew

 Crew numbers could be as few as 16 to 20 in some role configurations.

+Future operators

 Royal Norwegian Navy

 Following the collision and sinking of the Royal Norwegian Navy ship in November 2018, the repair cost has been estimated at 13 billion Kroner (USD$1.4 billion), nearly three times the cost of the original build, there has been speculation that the Navy would instead invest in another class of ships.
 Vanguard is intended to meet this as-yet unstated requirement.

+Lithuanian Navy

+In May 2025, Lithuanian Ministry of National Defence announced the intent to acquire the Vanguard-class ships.
+On 9 July 2026, Lithuania signed an agreement with Norway on participation in the Vanguard-class ship development program.
+It was also announced that the Lithuanian Navy intends to acquire four ships.